23 Feb Niche Market Fable | Feb 2016

 One by one, each species chose a job that matched its size and abilities.

 Finally, after all the ordinary jobs had been taken, this small bird raised a wing.

 “I want to dive head first into cold, fast-moving rivers.
-Then I’ll walk on the bottom catching larva, bugs, and other small critters.”
+Then I’ll swim under water, catching larva, bugs, and other small critters.”

 All inhaled in surprise.